Updated on November 17th, 2023

 Cost of equity is typically calculated by using the capital asset pricing model, otherwise known as CAPM.

-Once the WACC is calculated, it can be compared with the ROIC.
-Investors want to see a company’s ROIC exceed its WACC.
 This indicates the underlying business is successfully investing its capital to generate a profitable return.
 In this way, the company is creating economic value.

 Generally, stocks generating the highest ROIC are doing the best job of allocating their investors’ capital.
 With this in mind, the following section ranks the 10 stocks with the highest ROIC.